Fix molds. Not replace them.

 What is a Laser Welding Machine

-Continuous fiber laser welding machines
+• Continuous fiber laser welder

-Pulsed laser welding machines
+• Pulsed laser welder

-Desktop laser welding systems
+• Desktop laser welding system

 Why Use Laser Welding for Mold Repair